fryga, we ship on Fridays Kraków / Oslo / remote Currently booking: Q3 2026

 Marcin Ostrowski · Katarzyna Kukułka · Mateusz Baltyn

-— 03 · Ship with AI · nerds.family ↗ + Gyfted ↗ · ongoing
+— 03 · Ship with AI · nerds.family ↗︎ + Gyfted ↗︎ · nerds.family completed · Gyfted ongoing

 nerds.family has run coding academies for four years.
 The platform needed to grow to three academy types — no dev team, no budget to hire one.
-Marcin worked through every AI coding approach on the market and built the workflow from what held up.
-Now a CPO with zero engineering background writes product specs against a codebase the AI knows; agents write the code; Marcin makes the calls.
-Two people, part-time, shipping to production daily for seven months — more output per week than a full-time developer produced in a month before.
+Marcin worked through what the market offered and built the harness from what held up: conventions encoded in the repo, review enforced, rollback automatic.
+Open source, in production since December 2025.

 The harness isn't married to Rails.
 Gyfted builds psychometric assessments on a stack we don't usually touch.
 Same harness, same guardrails, and they held.
 Their CPO now ships landing pages to production on his own schedule, no developer in the loop.